Not Accepting Guests

 Countries I’ve Visited

-Austria, Belarus, Belgium, Belize, Bosnia and Herzegovina, Canada, Croatia, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Georgia, Germany, Guatemala, Honduras, Hong Kong, Hungary, Iceland, Indonesia, Italy, Malta, Mexico, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Russian Federation, Serbia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States
+Austria, Belarus, Belgium, Belize, Bonaire, Sint Eustatius and Saba, Bosnia and Herzegovina, Canada, Croatia, Czech Republic, Denmark, Dominican Republic, Estonia, Finland, France, Georgia, Germany, Guatemala, Honduras, Hong Kong, Hungary, Iceland, Indonesia, Italy, Malta, Mexico, Moldova, Montenegro, Netherlands, Norway, Poland, Portugal, Russian Federation, Serbia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States

 Countries I’ve Lived In